Holocene extinction: Agriculture and climate change

+The irreversible destruction of the Aral Sea after the diversion of its rivers in an attempt by the Soviet Union to create cotton fields.
+It was formerly the third largest lake in the world.

 Recent investigations into the practice of landscape burning during the Neolithic Revolution have a major implication for the current debate about the timing of the Anthropocene and the role that humans may have played in the production of greenhouse gases prior to the Industrial Revolution.
 Studies of early hunter-gatherers raise questions about the current use of population size or density as a proxy for the amount of land clearance and anthropogenic burning that took place in pre-industrial times.
 Scientists have questioned the correlation between population size and early territorial alterations.
 Ruddiman and Ellis' research paper in 2009 makes the case that early farmers involved in systems of agriculture used more land per capita than growers later in the Holocene, who intensified their labor to produce more food per unit of area (thus, per laborer); arguing that agricultural involvement in rice production implemented thousands of years ago by relatively small populations created significant environmental impacts through large-scale means of deforestation.

 While a number of human-derived factors are recognized as contributing to rising atmospheric concentrations of CH_{4} (methane) and CO_{2} (carbon dioxide), deforestation and territorial clearance practices associated with agricultural development may have contributed most to these concentrations globally in earlier millennia.
 Scientists that are employing a variance of archaeological and paleoecological data argue that the processes contributing to substantial human modification of the environment spanned many thousands of years on a global scale and thus, not originating as late as the Industrial Revolution.
 Palaeoclimatologist William Ruddiman has argued that in the early Holocene 11,000 years ago, atmospheric carbon dioxide and methane levels fluctuated in a pattern which was different from the Pleistocene epoch before it.
 He argued that the patterns of the significant decline of CO_{2} levels during the last ice age of the Pleistocene inversely correlate to the Holocene where there have been dramatic increases of CO_{2} around 8000 years ago and CH_{4} levels 3000 years after that.
 The correlation between the decrease of CO_{2} in the Pleistocene and the increase of it during the Holocene implies that the causation of this spark of greenhouse gases into the atmosphere was the growth of human agriculture during the Holocene.